btschwertfeger/python-cmethods/README.md

 )
 # to calculate the relative rather than the absolute change,
 # '*' can be used instead of '+' (this is prefered when adjusting
-# ratio based variables like precipitation)
+# stochastic variables like precipitation)
 ```

 Notes: